b-lukaszuk/RJ_BS_eng/contents/association.md

 The impression we get is quite different than before.
 The points are much better separated.
 The three outliers remain, but they are are much closer to the imaginary trend line.
-Now we would like a way to express that relationship.
+Now we would like to express that relationship.
 One way to do it is with [Spearman's rank correlation coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient).
 As the name implies instead of correlating the numbers themselves it correlates